s-j/hpstr-jekyll-theme/_posts/2017-07-27-scikit-learn-in-production.md

 ### THE EXPERIENCE

-Initially I has been quite skeptical about using Python/Scikit-Learn in production.
+Initially I was quite skeptical about using Python/Scikit-Learn in production.
 My suspicions "were confirmed" by a few obstacles:

 1. The gRPC threads above are bound to one CPU and it is really hard to do anything about that in Python.
 However, this is not a big deal as we can scale by instances instead of cores.
 In fact, it is better.
 2. Ocasionally tasks get assigned to "slow" nodes which makes 90+ percentile latency higher in orders of magnitude.
 After some investigation with colleagues, we found that this may happen on I/O overloaded nodes.
 Delayed logging demonstrated above gave us a dramatic improvement here, so it wasn't that much of issue anymore.
 Otherwise, we could add a supervisor to restart of unlucky jobs.